Analytically Separating the Source of the Teukolsky Equation: Decomposing General functions in Kerr spacetime

 I also comment on the advantages of the Held formalism and when the integration technique can be used.

-The Held formalism leverages the Ricci identities (called ``Field equations" in~\cite{held1974formalism}), Bianchi identities, and commutation relations to build a set of equations for derivatives of background Kerr quantities.
+The Held formalism leverages the Ricci identities (called ``Field equations'' in~\cite{held1974formalism}), Bianchi identities, and commutation relations to build a set of equations for derivatives of background Kerr quantities.
 For example, in a vacuum Petrov type-D spacetime, the $R_{[1][3][1][4]}$ Ricci identity~\cite{chandrabook} gives

-This equation is key to the Held integration technique as it allows many complex differential equations to be solved analytically.
+Equation~\eqref{eq:thornrho} can be interpreted as the integral of $\th\rho$.
+Using this identity to solve differential equations involving $\rho$ and $\th$ is known as Held integration~\cite{held1974formalism}.
 For example, one may solve the complex ordinary differential equation.

 where $A[\rho]$ is an unknown function of $\rho$ and $B^\circ$ is a function independent of $\rho$ ($\th B^\circ=0$, all variables labelled with $\circ$ superscripts share this property and will be referred to as Held scalars\footnote{While quantities labelled with a superscript $\circ$ are commonly known as Held scalars, the notation was originally introduced by Kinnersley~\cite{kinnersley1969type}.}).
 Using \cref{eq:thornrho} one can find the solution,